ZZYSonny/Oxford-Year3Project/B.md

     - There is no way to avoid process outside `synchronized` block to run `wait`, `notify` etc.

-Some minor questions
+Some questions
 - It is probably something on Programming Language side, but I think in CSP-M, there is a simple way to pass variables between "A;B".
-  - This may be useful for `ChanCounter`.
+  - This may be useful for `ChanCounter` (to return the value of counter)
 ```hs
 P = (in?x:A -> SKIP); (out!x -> STOP)
 --variable x not in scope